anon-blue/anon.blue/README.txt

 ant to be an emporer.

-      boredome                               We all want to help one another.
+      boredome                               We alllosst to help one another.